icinganalysis/icinganalysis.github.io/content/aedc_tr_87_23.md

 test conditions and, hence, affect ice shape.
 >9.
 Additional work is needed to develop other approaches to ice scaling.
 The ice scaling code employed in this study may be too restrictive.

+It is perhaps illustrative that the measurements shown in Figure 3 are not numerous enough to capture the peak Cd value with confidence (the lines drawn are speculative, not real curve fits).
+This is not because the tests were not planned well, but because it is hard to do.

+To find such a peak in detail, options include:

+1. have numerous, tightly spaced test points in the test plan
+2. have some pre-knowledge that there is a peak near certain conditions, and plan several closely space test points near that
+3. during a test, plot points and realize there is an apparent peak, and add more test points near the peak

+I would not say that for all airfoils and conditions there is a peak effect near freezing fraction of 0.3, but if you have no other information that might be a good place to start searching.

+Not every test measures section Cd with ice.
+Cd measurements add time and cost to a test.

+There are technical challenges to measuring the section drag wih ice with either a force balance or pressure rake.
+Among the challenges is that the ice is not always uniform over the span.

+Also, while the measured section Cd with ice may be a useful relative value, it is not clear that it relates directly and linearly to airplane level values.